 Your radiographic schedule is based on your dentist’s assessment of your individual needs, including whether you’re a new patient or a follow-up patient, adult or child.
 In most cases, new patients require a full set of mouth X-rays to evaluate oral health status, including any underlying signs of gum disease, and for future comparison.
-Follow-up patients may require X-rays to monitor their gum condition or their chance of tooth decay.
+Follow-up patients may require teeth X rays to monitor their gum condition or their chance of tooth decay.

-The three most common types of dental x-rays are Bite-Wings, Full Mouth X-rays, and Panoramic X-rays.
+The three most common types of dental x-rays are Bite-Wings, Full Mouth X-rays, and Panoramic dental X-rays.
 We may also need to take a single film, called a PA, if you are having a specific issue and can pinpoint which tooth you believe is bothering you.

 Esthetic Family Dentistry utilizes Digital X-ray Systems, saving our patients and staff time!